Tsallis entropy approach to radiotherapy treatments: Introduction

-The subject of this manuscript is to develop on the composition rules that would lead to the survival fraction and the equivalent physical dose of a fractionated treatment, and to derive the biological implications of such rules.
-This will be approached within the framework of the $q$-algebra \cite{nivanen-2003-52,borges-2004-340,Kalogeropoulos2005408}, as far as it is the natural one for the nonextensive maxent model.
+The subject of this manuscript is to develop on the composition rules that would lead to the survival fraction and the equivalent physical dose of a fractionated processes, and to derive the biological implications of such rules.
+This will be approached within the frameworks of $q$-algebra and $q$-calculus \cite{nivanen-2003-52,borges-2004-340,Kalogeropoulos2005408}, as far as they are the natural ones for the maxent model.